-Actors Equity, the union of stage actors in the United States, has a "Professional Name Policy" for its members.47 Every member must be enrolled under their stage name, which will be - indeed must be - used for all of their contracts, billings, and programs.
+Actors Equity, the union of stage actors in the United States, has a "Professional Name Policy" for its members.
+Every member must be enrolled under their stage name, which will be - indeed must be - used for all of their contracts, billings, and programs.
 And here is what it has to say about similar names:

-The Association shall not enroll an applicant under a name, nor shall a member use a name which is the same as, or resembles (so closely as to tend to be confused with), the name of an existing enrolled member, except that an applicant may enroll under and use such name professionally upon proof of consent by the existing member, or a finding by the National Council that under the circumstances there is no likelihood of confusion, or that there are extenuating circumstances.48
+The Association shall not enroll an applicant under a name, nor shall a member use a name which is the same as, or resembles (so closely as to tend to be confused with), the name of an existing enrolled member, except that an applicant may enroll under and use such name professionally upon proof of consent by the existing member, or a finding by the National Council that under the circumstances there is no likelihood of confusion, or that there are extenuating circumstances.49

 Priority based on registration!
 Likelihood of confusion!
 Concurrent use by consent!
 Did a trademark registry write this policy?
-It is also fun to note that name priority rights are lost if a member resigns, is expelled, or remains on inactive status (i.e. not working on any productions and not paying dues) for five years.
-Yet another registry ties rights to continued use of the identifier.
+It is also fun to note that name priority rights are lost if a member resigns, is expelled, or remains on inactive status (i.e. not working on any productions and not 46.
+Nev.
+Admin.
+Code § 482.320.